May piles pressure on British lawmakers to back Brexit deal

 Britons voted by 52-48 percent in a 2016 referendum to leave the EU, a decision that has not only divided the main political parties but also exposed deep rifts in British society.

+“I will tell you, I’m surprised at how badly it’s all gone from the standpoint of a negotiation,” Trump told reporters in the Oval Office as he met Irish Prime Minister Leo Varadkar.

+“But I gave the prime minister my ideas on how to negotiate it and I think you would have been successful.
+She didn’t listen to that, and that’s fine.
+But I think it could have been negotiated in a different manner, frankly.”

-Although parliament on Wednesday voted against the prospect of a no-deal Brexit, the default position if nothing else is agreed remains that Britain will exit on March 29 without a transition arrangement.
+Although parliament on Wednesday voted against the prospect of a no-deal Brexit, the vote had no legal force and the default position if nothing else is agreed remains that Britain will exit on March 29 without a transition arrangement.

 Business leaders warn that this would cause chaos.
 Brexit supporters say that, in the longer term, it would allow Britain to forge trade deals across the world and thrive.